jamduf/sewing-pattern-retargeting/src/project/README.md

 The current prototype works best with:

-- Shirt / Pants / Jacket patterns are currently the only supported pattern types
+- Shirt / Pants patterns are currently the only supported pattern types

 - Non-stretch woven garments
 - Simpler garments with fewer panels -- currently the model is trained on a pretty limited dataset, so simpler patterns work best